sergei-grigorev/masked-email-backup/README.md

   -h, --help  Print help
 ```

-Export command supports exporting to tsv so you can use it to upload to another systems or use streams to show and filters data
+Export command supports exporting using lua script so you can use to transform to any desired format.
+See an example in `./lua/tsv.lua`.
-(for example, `cargo run -- export tsv | from tsv | where DESCRIPTION =~ "github"`).
+(the command to run would be `masked-email-cli export-lua -p ./lua/tsv.lua`).

 Command `show` helps to quickly search database to find by email / description / domain.
 It prints all the details stored in database.